aarontimko/alexis-project/README.md

   - In `Action_Handler.py`, it would be very easy to create other autoremediation actions like task_type `call_ansible_playbook` or `servicenow_reboot_server`.
 The idea was to leave `Action_Handler.py` as a microservice, but it could be extended with extra plugins in the /alexis directory (you can see there is a file specifically there for OpsGenie, named `opsgenie.py`)

 #### Optional: logging endpoint
-- There is a lot of very intentional logging which allows you to trace behavior in the stack.
+- There is a lot of intentional logging which allows you to trace behavior in the stack.
 To view these logs from CLI, of course you can use `docker container logs`.
 But if you output these to a log management system, you can benefit from a wealth of logging data which helps extensively with debugging.
 And if you get more clever, you can even build reports which tell you the number of autoremediation actions, the average duration of each action, failed autoremediation actions, and more.

 ### Configuration